At least 74 migrants drown in Mediterranean off Libyan coast, UN says | DW | 12.11.2020

-Rescue workers are still looking for survivors after a vessel carrying 120 migrants shipwrecked in the Mediterranean.
+Rescue workers are still looking for survivors after a vessel carrying more than 120 migrants shipwrecked in the Mediterranean.
 The United Nations has recorded a recent uptick in departures from Libya since October.

 At least 74 migrants have drowned after a boat shipwrecked off the coast of Libya in the Mediterranean Sea, the United Nations International Organization for Migration (IOM) said on Thursday.